EivydasLeo/sport-standings-app/README.md

 # Sport Standings App

-A lightweight sports tournament tracker for football, basketball, and tennis, with features to add teams/players, enter match results, and display an automatically updated standings table.
-Data is stored in `localStorage`, so it persists after page reloads.
+A sports tournament tracker for football, basketball, and tennis, with features to add teams/players, enter match results, and display an automatically updated standings table.

 ## Features